 While losing weight may not be a primary goal of embracing a sober lifestyle, the fact is that alcoholic beverages do add calories, which translates to weight gain.
 Once that alcoholic intake is cut back or eliminated completely, the caloric intake that would otherwise happen is drastically reduced.
 Many individuals who decide to accept a sober lifestyle find that they also lose weight.

 One of alcohol’s negative side effects is how it disrupts sleep.
-After cutting out alcoholic intake and being abstinent for a short time, however, sleep cycles become more normalized, resulting in better sleep, deeper sleep with fewer interruptions, and waking feeling well-rested and energized.
+After cutting out alcoholic intake and being abstinent for a short time, however, sleep cycles become more normalized, resulting in better sleep, deeper sleep with fewer interruptions, and waking feeling well-rested, energized, and more focused.
 Furthermore, after about a month of not drinking, abstainers are less irritable and less prone to feeling anxious.

 Feeling More Alive